A Decomposition-Based Approach for Evaluating and Analyzing Inter-Annotator Disagreement: Experimental Setup

 \subsection{Data}

-We analyzed the dataset created by \newcite{levi2022} for narrative analysis, consisting of 2,209 sentences (taken from news articles).
-The authors employed a total of three annotators (henceforth denoted as $A_1$, $A_2$ and $A_3$).
-The annotators assigned each sentence with a subset of the three narrative elements \textit{Complication}, \textit{Resolution} and \textit{Success}.
-Note that these elements are not mutually exclusive, so a sentence may be annotated with any combination of the three, or none at all.
+We used the NEAT dataset, created by \newcite{levi2022} for narrative analysis, consisting of 2,209 sentences (taken from news articles).
+The dataset was annotated according to a sentence-level multi-label narrative annotation scheme.
+The authors employed a total of three annotators (henceforth denoted as $A_1$, $A_2$ and $A_3$).\footnote{For the purpose of our analysis, we used only the annotations made by the three annotators, and discarded the ``gold labels'' which were obtained by a third expert annotator.} The annotators assigned each sentence with a subset of the three narrative elements \textit{Complication}, \textit{Resolution} and \textit{Success}.
+These elements are not mutually exclusive, so a sentence may be annotated with any combination of the three, or none at all.
 All the sentences were annotated by $A_1$, while each sentence was additionally annotated by either $A_2$ or $A_3$ (statistics are given in Table~\ref{tab:annotators}).
-Further details on the annotation scheme, guidelines and dataset can be found in~\newcite{levi2022}.
+Further details on the annotation scheme, guidelines and dataset can be found in~\newcite{levi2022} and in \url{https://github.com/efle/neat}.